 let date = new Date(moment(user.created_at).format('YYYY-MM-DD HH:mm:ss'))

-activityLog.innerText = user.userId + 'joined on ' + date + '.'
+activityLog.innerText = user.userId + ' joined on ' + date

 activityLogList.appendChild(activityLog)